chicojunior/user-management-challenge/README.md

 ### _Issue on creating new user_

-_The [API](https://reqres.in/api-docs/#/) doesn't have a resource to create new users.
+_The reqres.in [API](https://reqres.in/api-docs/#/) have a resource to create new users, but it doesn't appear on the users list whe it is fetched.
 The route and function are implemented as requested but are not able to persist on the server._